 Orbisonia is a tiny borough located in the state of Pennsylvania.
-With a population of 447 people and just one neighborhood, Orbisonia is the 1003rd largest community in Pennsylvania.
-Orbisonia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 436 people and just one neighborhood, Orbisonia is the 1003rd largest community in Pennsylvania.
+Orbisonia has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Orbisonia is a blue-collar town, with 36.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Orbisonia, you'll notice that it is more blue-collar than most other communities in America.
+36.07% of Orbisonia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Orbisonia is a borough of managers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Orbisonia who work in teaching (17.21%), management occupations (16.39%), and sales jobs (9.84%).

-A relatively large number of people in Orbisonia telecommute to their jobs.
-Overall, about 22.95% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.95% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Orbisonia is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.